Whenever you vape, you might hear some crackling and popping sounds coming from your vape device.

 The noise is even louder for people who take longer and more intense puffs while vaping.
-In case you’re still new to vaping, you might find these sounds rather strange.
+If you’re still new to vaping, you probably find these sounds rather strange.

-You might be wondering if it’s something you should be worried about.
-While the popping sounds are normal, it might get to a point where the sound produced is a bit different from what you’re accustomed to hearing from your device.
+You might be wondering if a vape crackle noise is something that should cause you to worry.
+While the popping or crackling sound is normal, it might get to a point where the sound produced is slightly different from what you’re accustomed to hearing from your vape device.

-This might mean that there’s an issue with your vaping device that needs some checking and subsequent fixing.
-Before you get to fix the issue however, you might be interested in learning what causes the pop and crackling sound.
+These noises might mean that there’s an issue with your vaping device that needs some checking or possibly fixing.
+However, before you can fix the problem, you should know why crackling and popping sounds occur.

-Here are some likely reasons why you’re hearing these sounds, as well as some solutions to the problem.
+Here are some likely reasons why you’re hearing a crackling or popping sound, as well as some easy fix solutions.

 4 Top Reasons Why Your Vape Pops and Crackles